Medicare for Green Card Holders in the US

 Not necessarily.
 In most cases, if the green card holder has been a resident of the U.S. for at least five years, they may qualify for medicare.
 However, a new immigrant or a recent green card holder won't qualify for Medicare insurance due to the program's specific and strict eligibility criteria.
 If you're a green card holder who doesn't reside in the U.S. and is just visiting America, you can purchase a plan for temporary health coverage for green card holders for coverage while in the country.

 Q: How Do I Know If I'm Eligible for Medicare?

 If you're a green card holder, it might be hard to know whether you're eligible for medicare or not.
 While it's always best to check with medicare.gov, in general, you may qualify for medicare if:

 - You're 65 years or older.

-Visit Medicare department online at www.MediCare.gov or call 1800.MEDICARE (1800.633.4227).
-Discuss your situations and options available for you.
+You can visit the U.S. Medicare department online at Medicare.gov or call 1800.MEDICARE (1800.633.4227).
+Discuss your situation and specialists can help you find the options available for you.

 Plan features listed here are high level, provided for your convenience and information purpose only.
 Please review the Evidence of Coverage and Plan Contract (Policy) for a detailed description of Coverage Benefits, Limitations and Exclusions.
 Must read the Policy Brochure and Plan Details for complete and accurate details.
 Only the Terms and Conditions of Coverage Benefits listed in the policy are binding.